eastemblem/Second-Chance-ProofEngine-Sim/CLEAN_ENCRYPTION_SUMMARY.md

 - ✅ All route imports fixed and using clean middleware
 - ✅ Build successful with no legacy encryption dependencies
 - ✅ Ready for production login authentication with bamne123@gmail.com
+- ✅ Clean login test page enabled in production for encryption verification